Huge Group Of Disney Executives Spotted In Epcot Inspecting Imagination And Wonders Of Life Pavilions

 Bob Chapek and the other Disney executives were also checking out the Wonders of Life pavilion which hasn’t housed an attraction in a long time.
 For many years, it has been the location of festival centers for both the Flower & Garden Festival and Food & Wine Festival at Epcot each year.

-According to the conversation in the WDW Magic forums, the Wonders of Life pavilion is actually not being used as the festival center for Flower & Garden this year.
+According to the conversation in the WDW Magic forums, the Wonders of Life pavilion is not being used as the festival center for Flower & Garden this year.
 The festival begins on Wednesday, Feb.
 28, and it runs through May 28, but there has been no word on where the center will be or if there will be one at all.

 A few weeks ago, workers were spotted on top of the Wonders of Life and doing refurbishment on the roof.